Agile Collaboration: What It Is, How It Feels, and Why It Matters

 How Does Collaboration in Agile Teams Feel?

-A common metaphor for agile team collaboration is a rowing crew: 8 people each pulling an oar in a shell boat.
+A common metaphor for agile teamwork is a rowing crew: 8 people each pulling an oar in a shell boat.

 Unless you’ve rowed on a team you may not know how perfectly it captures the agile collaboration meaning and spirit.